-&lt;sup>12 This cap was set at AUD\$150,000 from the commencement of the scheme in 2011; it remained unchanged until it was raised to AUD\$151,350 for the 2020-21 financial year.
-Australian Bureau of Statistics (2022) Average Weekly Earnings, Australia, November biological parent, including a same-sex partner) if they also meet the eligibility criteria; or in exceptional circumstances (such as a sole parent mother being unable to care for a child) the payment could be transferred to another primary carer, such as a grandparent.
-The unused portion can also be transferred to the child's other parent or their partner, if they meet eligibility requirements, in the case of separated families.
+- Government-funded Parental Leave Pay is restricted to individuals with a taxable income of AUD\$156,647 [€95,931.78] or less per year15, equivalent to 1.82 times average yearly full-time, adult, ordinary-time female earnings, and 1.58 times average yearly full-time, adult ordinary-time male earnings, in November 202116. - The government-funded Parental Leave Pay can be taken in addition to other forms of paid leave to which the employee may be eligible (annual leave, long service leave, or employer-funded Parental leave). - Any unused portion of the Parental Leave Pay can be transferred to another primary caregiver (usually the father, but potentially a partner who is not a biological parent, including a same-sex partner) if they also meet the eligibility criteria; or in exceptional circumstances (such as a sole parent mother being unable to care for a child) the payment could be transferred to another primary carer, such as a grandparent.
+The unused portion can also be transferred to the child's other parent or their partner, if they meet eligibility requirements, in the case of separated families. - Parents who are not in work are not eligible for Parental Leave Pay or Dad and Partner Pay, but may be eligible for the Newborn Upfront Payment (currently AUD\$595 [€364.38]) and a Newborn supplement paid for up to 13 weeks (dependent on family income and number of children, with a current maximum payment of AUD\$1,785.42 [€1,093.40] over 13 weeks for a first child).

-Cat.
-No. 6302.0.
-Available at: https://www.abs.gov.au/statistics/labour/earningsand-working-conditions/average-weekly-earnings-australia/nov-2021

-• Parents who are not in work are not eligible for Parental Leave Pay or Dad and Partner Pay, but may be eligible for the Newborn Upfront Payment (currently AUD\$575 [€378.86] and a Newborn supplement paid for up to 13 weeks (dependent on family income and number of children, with a current maximum payment of AUD\$1,725.36 [€1,136.83] for a first child).

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents